mac-long/recipes_old/README.md

 - [ ] Move styles to `global.css` where possible to avoid repeat code.
 - [ ] Add Storybook for all components and pages.
 - [ ] Add Husky for commit messages, formatting and linting.
 - [ ] Add login/signup, favourites and comments.
+Make sure to add a banner if email is unverified.
 - [ ] Add unit tests for everything.
 - [ ] Add TypeScript types for everything.
 - [ ] Optimise.